Sanjay-Polamarasetti4278/India-Tax-Calculator/README.md

 ## 🤖 Built With AI

-This project was built **100% using AI** (Claude by Anthropic) — zero manual code written.
+This project was built **100% using AI** (Claude by Anthropic & Antigravity) zero manual code written.
 It demonstrates how a Data Analyst can ship real, production-ready web applications using AI-powered development.

 ---

 ## 📸 Screenshots

-> Landing Page — Light Theme with Dark Mode toggle
+> Landing Page - Light Theme with Dark Mode toggle

-> 9-Step Wizard — Live tax preview on the right
+> 9-Step Wizard - Live tax preview on the right

-> Results Page — New vs Old Regime detailed breakdown
+> Results Page - New vs Old Regime detailed breakdown

-> Analytical Dashboard — Charts, KPIs, and plain language summary
+> Analytical Dashboard - Charts, KPIs, and plain language summary

 ---